openharmony/docs/en/application-dev/reference/apis/commonEventManager-definitions.md

 - Required subscriber permissions: none

 ## COMMON_EVENT_DEVICE_IDLE_MODE_CHANGED
-(Reserved, not supported yet) Indicates that the system idle mode has changed.
+Indicates that the system idle mode has changed.
 - Value: **usual.event.DEVICE_IDLE_MODE_CHANGED**
+- Required subscriber permissions: none

+## COMMON_EVENT_DEVICE_IDLE_EXEMPTION_UPDATE
+Indicates that the list of exempt applications has been updated in the idle mode.
+This event is available only for system applications.
+- Value: **usual.event.DEVICE_IDLE_EXEMPTION_UPDATE**
+- Required subscriber permissions: none

+## COMMON_EVENT_DEVICE_IDLE_CTRL_NETWORK
+Indicates that the network access is restricted or restored, when screen is off for about 30 minutes.
+This event is available only for system applications.
+- Value: **usual.event.DEVICE_IDLE_CTRL_NETWORK**
 - Required subscriber permissions: none

 ## COMMON_EVENT_POWER_SAVE_MODE_CHANGED
 Indicates that the system power saving mode has changed.